 - Stir in the sugar and beaten egg.

-- Add 2 cups of flour and salt, and then mix well by hand.
+- Add 2 cups of the flour and salt, and then mix well by hand.

 - Pour melted (but not too hot) butter in, and mix.

-- Add another 1 1/2 cups of flour, and mix by hand until the dough is sticky, but pulls away from the sides of the bowl into one large ball.
+- Add the remaining 1 1/2 cups of flour, and mix by hand until the dough is sticky, but pulls away from the sides of the bowl into one large ball.

-- Cover the bowl and allow the dough to rise for 1 1/2 hours.
+- Cover the bowl and allow the dough to rise in a warm place for 1 1/2 hours.

 - Turn the dough out of the bowl onto a well floured surface.
 I usually use another 1/4 cup of flour on my work surface, adding some to the top and bottom of the dough as I roll it out to prevent it from sticking to the counter.

 - Smear your softened butter all over the dough.
-Then sprinkle sugar and cinnamon, taking care to go to the edges.
+Then sprinkle sugar and cinnamon over the butter, taking care to go to the edges.

 - Starting with a long edge of the rectangle, roll the dough up.

-- Using a sharp serrated knife, cut the rolled up dough in half.
+- Using a sharp serrated knife or dental floss, cut the rolled up dough in half.
 Cut each half in half again.
 Then cut each quarter into equal thirds so you have 12 pieces.

 - Place each piece into a greased 9 by 13 inch baking dish with the spiral side up.